SECRET-GUEST/font_lister/README.md

 # For microsoft users;

-Because this script is made by pyinstaller it could be detected as a malware.

-Here are possibilities to run the script;
+Because this script is made by pyinstaller it could be detected as a malware. (sorry but I will not spend money to just be approved by shitty "security" software / websites, you have the code, and here is possibilities to helps you to run it ;

 ## 1. Run by simple click on APPLICATION.exe

-The .exe file is a portable version made for microsoft users with pyinstaller, you can download only this file and nothing else.
+The `.exe` file is a portable version created for Microsoft users with PyInstaller, allowing you to download and use this file alone, without any additional files.

+If there is no `.exe` file available, it means that the application is stored in a directory, as a portable version is not provided.
+In this case, simply locate the `APP_NAME.exe` file within the directory and launch it with a single click.
+You can place the folder anywhere you like and create a shortcut to the executable file for easy access.

 ## 2. Run with Python